 2) If the search above isn't successful, or if the ward was registered up until about 1910, you can use a hard-copy index for your search.
 This is a two-step process.
-Firstly, order this record for viewing in PROV's North Melbourne Reading Room - it is an alphabetical index containing ward names, and their registration numbers.
+Firstly, order the Index to Ward Registers record for viewing in PROV's North Melbourne Reading Room - it is an alphabetical index containing ward names, and their registration numbers.
 Browse through the record until you find the name you're interested in, and note down the number of the ward.
-Secondly, browse this list, and order the record which would contain the ward number you're interested in.
+Secondly, browse the list of records in the Ward register, and order the record which would contain the ward number you're interested in.

 3) For 1910-1918 wards of state, or if you're unsuccessful using the options above, try to search with the date range you need and then order the register to view in the reading room - use the second option below.
-The registers which have been opened at the start of 2019 (covering part of 1918 and all of 1919), can be ordered via the link at the bottom of this page about newly available records.
+The registers which have been opened at the start of 2019 (covering part of 1918 and all of 1919), can be ordered by filling out our online enquiry form.